bfenetworks/bfe/docs/en_us/modules/mod_rewrite/mod_rewrite.md

 ## Introduction

-Modify URI of HTTP request based on defined rules.
+mod_rewrite modifies the URI of HTTP request based on defined rules.

 ## Module Configuration